 How do you conduct a DTIA?

 In the era of globalization and digital expansion, data is continuously sent around the world.
 As a result, a Data Transfer Impact Assessment (DTIA) has become essential.
 This assessment helps organizations evaluate the risks and compliance requirements associated with transferring personal data across borders.
-In this blog, we will take you step by step through the process of creating an effective DTIA.
+A step-by-step process can help create an effective DTIA.

 placeholder